timirahj/Kubernetes_Examples/HelloWorld/blog_post.md

-Serverless this, serverless that.
-What’s the big deal?
-Well, if you’re  As a developer (especially front-end), the learning curve for Kubernetes can be be super difficult (and annoying).

 ### Prep & Installations:

 - Be sure [Golang](https://golang.org/doc/install) is installed and Go tools are set up to run our application.